makwaijun/personalwebpagev2/content/blog/Post29.md

 As more sad headlines about the ever-worsening condition of our planet crop up, there are also increasing resources and voices that provide hope and direction.
 The heart of the narrative tells us that we can all play a part to help.
 It is at this stage that there are clear actions taken by the individual to help the environment (though within the context of a modern, developed lifestyle).

 Here is where I think people are most susceptible to greenwashing and misinformation - a topic I shall write about in a subsequent post.
-There is no shortage (also insidiously to get eyeballs and clicks) of information on this...
+There is no shortage of information on this...
 The top 10 tips to reuse your starbucks cup, a video of how to be vegan or lacto-ovo-pescatarian or become an actual vegetable.
-Container reuse, public transport, metal bubble tea straws (they know their target demographic well), sustainable fashion, commerce and many more...
+Hot areas include container reuse, public transport, metal bubble tea straws (they know their target demographic well), sustainable fashion, sustainable commerce and many more...

-There is a growing supply of premium, organic brands churning out more sustainable versions of the status quo to feed this voracious, albeit greener, demand.
+Some are genuine attempts to minimise the impacts of our communities, while others insidiously get eyeballs and clicks.
+All in all, I have noticed a growing supply of premium, organic brands churning out more sustainable versions of the status quo to feed this voracious, albeit greener, demand.

 ### Stage 4: The Woke